Who is Great Places?

 Great Places Housing Group is a registered, not for profit, social housing provider working across 30+ local authorities in the North of England providing rented homes, low cost home ownership opportunities, private management services and support services for people in need.

-We have over 19,000 properties in our portfolio, and in 2018/19 achieved a turnover of over £100m.
-We employ approximately 560 colleagues and are a living wage employer with a strong commitment to supporting and developing our employees to achieve their potential.
+Following our merger with Equity Housing Group on 1st April 2020, we have approximately 25,000 properties in our portfolio, and in 2020/21 achieved a turnover of over £130m.
+We employ approximately 800 colleagues and are a living wage employer with a strong commitment to supporting and developing our employees to achieve their potential.

 Within each of our directorates, an assessment has been undertaken to identify any high risk activities or functions where modern slavery and/or human trafficking are known to be more prevalent.
 This exercise identified the following risk areas: